Arts Sustained Support

 If we select your organization for funding, your grant manager will work with you to create a contract outlining a payment schedule.

 Learn about what will be required if you are awarded a grant, and about the process for appeal of a 4Culture decision.

 Once you’ve started your application, you can save after each step and sign out—your application will be saved as a draft that you can continue to work on up to the deadline.
 Once you hit “Submit,” your application is final.
 Please do not hesitate to contact us if you have any questions during the process.

-We will not consider your application without the materials listed here.
-We strongly recommend assembling them before you login and begin your application, and encourage you to call or email us with any questions as you work on these materials.
+In addition to the application itself, we will not consider your application without the materials listed here.
+We strongly recommend assembling them before you login and begin your application.
+We encourage you to call or email us with any questions as you work on these materials.

 Your organization profile in our portal must provide demographic information for your board and staff for the current year.
 We use this information to help us understand how well we are doing in our efforts to reach all communities in King County.